Tell al-Hara

 Tell al-Ḥāra, formerly known as Ḥārith al-Jawlān or Jabal Ḥārith, is the highest point in the Daraa Governorate.
 During the Arab–Israeli conflict and the Syrian Civil War, it has served as a highly strategic military position because it overlooks wide areas of the Golan Heights and Hauran regions.
 The closest population center is the town of al-Hara, located at the hill's southeastern foot.

 Description

 Tell al-Hara is a conical-shaped tell (mound or hill) with an elevation of 1,127 m above sea level.
 Like the neighboring hills, Tell al-Hara belongs to the range of extinct volcanoes of the Jaydur region and a wide crater opens at its summit.
 It is the highest point in the Daraa Governorate, and overlooks the Hauran plain.

 At the southeastern foot of Tell al-Hara is the town of al-Hara.
 Damascus is 50 kilometers north of Tell al-Hara, the governorate capital Daraa is 55 kilometers to the south, the district capital al-Sanamayn is 18 kilometers to the east and the Israeli-occupied Golan Heights is 12 kilometers to the west.
+Near the southern foot of Tell al-Hara begins the Nahr al-Allan river, which terminates near the border with Jordan.